madnanrizqu/test-driven-prompting-multi-large-language-models/README.md

-# Test-Driven Prompt Engineering for Code Generation
+# Improving Code Generation with Large Language Models: A Multi-Model Empirical Study of Test-Driven Prompting Effectiveness

 This repository contains the experimental data and analysis for a research study demonstrating how **Test-Driven Prompting (TDP)** significantly improves AI code generation across multiple programming languages and difficulty levels.
 All experimental data, statistical analysis, and qualitative comparisons are included.